Appreciated non-cash assets

 While appreciated non-cash assets often are the most tax-smart charitable gifts, not all charities have the capabilities to accept these gifts.
 Donor-advised funds, which are 501(c)(3) public charities, typically have the resources and expertise for evaluating, receiving, processing, and liquidating the assets.

 At Schwab Charitable, our donors are able to take advantage of the tax benefits associated with donations of appreciated non-cash assets.
-In fiscal year 2020, nearly two thirds of contributions were in the form of non-cash assets.*
+In 2023, 64% of contributions were in the form of non-cash assets.*

 If you have a donor-advised fund account, simply transfer the asset to the account and qualify for a fair market value tax deduction, if you itemize, on the date of transfer.* You pay no capital gains tax when the assets are liquidated, the cash proceeds can then be invested, and you can recommend grants to your favorite charities immediately or over time at your convenience.